 Anders Jansson is an artist who exhibits incredible potential through his ideas, structures, guitar playing, intelligent songwriting, and advanced musicianship skills.
 This was my first encounter with his music, and I was blown away by the level of expertise evident in his masterpiece, ‘Losing Journey.’
 As an ardent fan of progressive metal, Anders embodies a fusion of everything I adore about the genre.
 His music bears the influences of notable figures such as Opeth, John Petrucci (Dream Theater), Ihsahn, and Marco Sfogli.
 However, it is unfortunate that his album artwork, images, and social media presence fail to convey the positive and professional aspects of his artistic persona.

 ‘Losing Journey’ is an epic track, an eight-minute-long journey that immediately transports the listener into a dark yet beautiful world.
 This song defies conventions, embracing its intricate complexity.
 It commences with full aggression, then transitions into a captivating melodic section.
 Anders’s acoustic parts and vocal mix reminded me of the timeless masterpiece ‘Watershed‘ by Opeth, sharing similarities with tracks like “Burden” and others.
 It’s important to note that his Opeth influence is tastefully incorporated, never overpowering the music.

-On the other hand, he has blended his influences in a very smart way, focusing everything that he is good at, such as guitar playing, instrumentation, and orchestration.
-Anders Jansson is surely much more than what this project is showing us.
-He is an advanced musician with lots of experience and knowledge about general music and of course about metal.
+Moreover, Anders masterfully blends his influences, showcasing his strengths in guitar playing, instrumentation, and orchestration.
+It becomes evident that Anders Jansson is much more than what this project currently portrays.
+He is an accomplished musician with extensive experience and knowledge of music in general and, of course, metal.